-Communities That Care (Overview of the CTC Model) is an internationally accepted approach to help communities develop an action plan to prevent juvenile delinquency and substance abuse, and to promote healthy youth behaviors.
+Communities That Care (Overview of the CTC Model) is an internationally accepted approach to help communities develop an action plan to prevent unhealthy behaviors such as juvenile delinquency and substance abuse, and to promote healthy youth behaviors.
 Ours is a pro-active, positive approach!

 CTC is a process, not a program.
 Our goal is to identify the needs in our community and develop ways to address those needs.
 In order to accomplish this goal, we follow the CTC Process and the Strategic Prevention Framework.
 This involves assessing our community’s risk factors, which are the conditions that increase the likelihood of a young person becoming involved in unhealthy behaviors, and protective factors, which are the conditions that buffer youth from exposure to risk factors.